Panning a dry-aged steak

 The right pan

 As you would like, you lie – or in this case it should be: The right pan makes the taste of a good dry-aged steak.
 Never use aluminum pans.
 On the one hand, aluminum is suspected of being harmful to health.
 On the other hand, it is not sufficiently heat-loadable.
 Much better here are stainless steel models or cast-iron pans.
 If the latter are expertly baked, the dry-age steaks do not stick in it either.
+The Steak Pan from DRY AGER combines all positive material properties in one pan and delivers the best frying results.
+A ribbed base burns the typical pattern into the meat, whereby the DRY AGER pan can also score here: A bull’s head in the middle lends the steak a unique branding.

 Butter or oil?